Arisamiga/Linkedin-RSS/README.md

 Add on the above `ln_access_token` your LinkedIn Access Token.

 (Optional) Add a url of a image on `embed_image` that you would like to use as a image in your embed

+(Optional) Add a path to a file on `last_post_path` that you would like to use as a file to store the last post (Default is ".github/.lastPost.txt")

 ## How to get your LinkedIn Access Token